 As shown on the PUCO's Apples to Apples chart, a current offer comprises the suppliers’ current commodity price, exclusive of sales tax; rate type; introductory price; term length in months; early termination fee; monthly fee and promotional offers.
 Commodity options may be a fixed, variable, or stable rate plan.

 Any person or entity that is an end user of natural gas and is connected to any part of the delivery system within a natural gas utility service territory within this state.

 Removal or relaxation of regulations or controls governing business or service operations like utilities.
-Deregulation allows customers to purchase gas from retail suppliers other than the regulated public utility that delivers the gas.
+Deregulation in Ohio allows customers to purchase gas from retail suppliers other than the regulated public utility that delivers the gas.